German Bundestag commemorates Holocaust Memorial Day | DW | 27.01.2022

 The day marks the anniversary of the liberation of the Nazis' Auschwitz-Birkenau death camp in Poland, 77 years ago.
 It remembers all victims of the National Socialist regime, including the 6 million murdered Jews.

-Bundestag President Bärbel Bas gave a speech warning against historical revisionism and ethnonationalism.
+Bundestag President Bärbel Bas also gave a speech warning against historical revisionism and ethnonationalism.

 "Our country bears a special responsibility the genocide of the European Jews is a German crime, yet it is also a past which is relevant to all," said Bas.
 "Not only Germans, and not only Jews."